 - If you only have access to Windows, you might consider establishing a Linux OS within your Windows system using the Windows Subsystem for Linux (WSL).
 For assistance, here’s a video tutorial by one of our lab members on how to install WSL on a Windows machine.

-A note for Columbia Neurology HPC Users
+A note for Columbia Neurology HPC users

 To configure the network proxy, add the following commands to your ~/.bashrc